rutishauserlab/NLXMatlabUnixAPI/README.md

 August 2009, minor update for mac os x 64-bit.
 Also, modified StdString.h to make it compile with the latest g++ without warnings (this->).

 fourth release:
-August 2010, Ueli Rutishauser, Max Planck Institute for Brain Research. urut@brain.mpg.de Added the VT (video) file type and optimized the compilation scripts.
+August 2010, Ueli Rutishauser, Max Planck Institute for Brain Research.
+Added the VT (video) file type and optimized the compilation scripts.

 5th release:
-April 2011, Ueli Rutishauser, Max Planck Institute for Brain Research. urut@brain.mpg.de Added Spike (Single electrodes, tetrodes, stereotrodes) file type and updated compilation scripts/tested platforms.
+April 2011, Ueli Rutishauser, Max Planck Institute for Brain Research.
+Added Spike (Single electrodes, tetrodes, stereotrodes) file type and updated compilation scripts/tested platforms.

 6th release:
-December 2011, Ueli Rutishauser, Max Planck Institute for Brain Research. urut@brain.mpg.de.
+December 2011, Ueli Rutishauser, Max Planck Institute for Brain Research.
 Added functions to write to Nlx CSC, SE and TT files (new).

 7th release:
-December 2015, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech. urut@caltech.edu Added functions to write to EV (new).
+December 2015, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech.
+Added functions to write to EV (new).
 Recompiled with Matlab version 2012b for Mac and 2014b for Linux; Recompiled with more modern libc.
 Only 64-bit binaries are provided starting with this release.
 This release contains modifications to allow reading CSC files >2GBs kindly provided Katia Lehongre (ICM Institute, Paris).

 8th release:
-February 2024, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech. urut@caltech.edu Added ability to compile for Silicon Mac, with Matlab 2023b Replaced StdString.h with CStdString.h (see https://github.com/xparq/CStdString) to make it compile with newer versions
+February 2024, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech.
+Added ability to compile for Silicon Mac, with Matlab 2023b Replaced StdString.h with CStdString.h (see https://github.com/xparq/CStdString) to make it compile with newer versions

 9th release:
-February 2025, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech. urut@caltech.edu Released Apple Silicon Binaries, which were in Beta since Feb 2024 and confirmed to work by a number of users.
+February 2025, Ueli Rutishauser, Cedars-Sinai Medical Center / Caltech.
+Released Apple Silicon Binaries, which were in Beta since Feb 2024 and confirmed to work by a number of users.

 The latest version of this package can be downloaded for free from www.rutishauserlab.org/nlxtools